Byram D. Avari: Business concerns

 Together with his sons, he owned and operated the Avari Group of companies, of which he was the chairman.

 Hotel management is the Avari Group's core business.
 In Pakistan, the group owns and operates Avari Hotels which include 5-star deluxe hotels in Karachi, Lahore, Sargodha, Gujranwala, Faisalabad and Gilgit, the 5-star Avari Towers and the seafront Beach Luxury Hotel in Karachi.
 The group is also actively pursuing opportunities for owning and/or managing 3 and 4-star properties elsewhere in Pakistan.

 The Avari Group is the first Pakistani company to have obtained international hotel management contracts: they operated the 200-room 4-star hotel in Dubai in the United Arab Emirates and previously managed the 200-room Ramada Inn in Toronto at Pearson Airport in Canada.

 Honorary consul

 Avari was the honorary consul, or a diplomatic representative, for Canada.

 Sailing

 Avari was the commodore of Karachi Yacht Club in 1976 and again in 1980.
 He was a gold medallist in 'enterprise class' yachting at the 1978 Asian Games in Bangkok with Munir Sadiq and again at the 1982 Asian Games in New Delhi with his wife, Goshpi.
 He also won a silver medal at the Enterprise World Championship held in Canada in 1978.

 Parsi community

 Avari was chairman of the Karachi Parsi Anjuman.

-Personal life and death

-Avari was married to Goshpi and had two sons and a daughter.